particle-iot/docs/src/content/reference/SDKs/ios.md

   `@property (strong, nonatomic, nonnull, readonly) NSArray<NSString *> *functions`

-List of function names exposed by device
+List of function names exposed by device.
+Functions are only available after `refresh` is called on the device instance returned by `getDevices` call.

   `@property (strong, nonatomic, nonnull, readonly) NSDictionary<NSString *, NSString *> *variables`

 Dictionary of exposed variables on device with their respective types.
+Variables are only available after `refresh` is called on the device instance returned by `getDevices` call.

   `@property (strong, nonatomic, readonly) NSString *version`